WKRK-FM: 92.3 The Fan

 WKRK-FM dropped both the "Radio 92.3" brand and alternative rock format from its primary broadcast feed (analog/HD1) on August 29, 2011, at 6 am; the final song to air before the format flip was "Second Chance" by Shinedown.
 The station has since aired a sports radio format over the primary feed as "Sports Radio 92.3 The Fan".
 Both the "Radio 92.3" brand and format continued on the HD2 digital subchannel until January 2, 2013, when the feed switched over to CBS Sports Radio.
 In March 2013, WKRK-FM announced that it would begin broadcasting "a 24-hour dedicated Browns HD multicast" on a new HD3 digital subchannel at an unspecified date.
 The HD3 subchannel eventually signed on during the summer of 2013.

 Morning co-host Chuck Booms, who had been with the station since the sports format launch in August 2011, was let go in May 2015.
 Regarding the future of the WKRK-FM morning show, program director Andy Roth stated his intent to hire a replacement "soon" - and eventually moved evening host Ken Carman full-time to mornings.

 In January 2016, Kevin Kiley made headlines after publicly criticizing the Buffalo Bills for hiring a female assistant coach.
 In an interview during the February 11 evening sportscast on Cleveland TV station WUAB, Kiley had said he was being censored by CBS Radio over his comments, and announced he would be resigning from WKRK.
 On April 6, 2016, WOIO reported that former morning show producer J.G.
 Spooner had been arrested and charged with money laundering via the website GoFundMe; Cleveland Scene speculated that Spooner exited the station due to the arrest.
 On February 2, 2017, Spooner was sentenced to thirty months in prison.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.
 Entercom rebranded as Audacy on March 30, 2021.

 Current programming

 Regular schedule

 WKRK features local hosts during the bulk of the day on weekdays, including Ken Carman and Anthony Lima (morning drive), Andy Baskin and Jeff Phelps (middays), Nick Wilson and Jonathan Peterlin (afternoons), and Jake Vulinec (weeknights).

-Infinity Sports Network programming airs overnights on weekdays and the bulk of the day on weekends.
+Westwood One Sports programming airs overnights on weekdays and the bulk of the day on weekends.